I’ve also updated the resources below for 2021 so get shopping!

 I knew I could do better, but I waited until the last minute and had the worst time finding the sizes we needed at a decent price.

-In 2019, i used the guide below to find these ADORABLE yeti pjs above for just $18 each from JCPenny.
+In 2019, I used the guide below to find these ADORABLE yeti pjs above for just $18 each from JCPenny.
 MUCH better, comfier and surprisingly better quality.
-I’ve also updated the resources below for 2020 so get shopping!

 Retailers stock up around Halloween on family Christmas pajamas and THEY DO NOT RESTOCK.